ethersphere/storage-incentives/README.md

 #### Local

-- Run `hardhat deploy` to deploy all contracts on hardhat environment(network).
+- Run `yarn hardhat deploy` to deploy all contracts on hardhat environment(network).
 - To deploy on Ganache (or other networks):
   - Add network configuration in your [hardhat.config.ts](./hardhat.config.ts).
     ```